 Table Operations – You can perform some powerful table operations with both Python and R. But you can’t underestimate some of the packages available in R. For example, tools like dplyr are intuitive to use and give flexibility for data manipulation.

 Data Support – Not only does R support spatiotemporal arrays (data cubes), but it also supports tools like tidycensus to obtain census bureau data.
 For anyone working with government data, R offers a package to help with these types of trivial tasks.

-In total, three are 12,700+ available packages as part of the R Project for you to work with, from graphing, data management, to data visualization.
+In total, there are 12,700+ available packages as part of the R Project for you to work with, from graphing to data management and data visualization.